 Writhlington spoil heap was created by the Geologists’ Association to preserve fossiliferous spoil for future study and is open to the public for fossil collecting.
 It has yielded hundreds of plants and insects species and is well documented.
 There is plenty to be found and, occasionally, the spoil is turned over to allow for better collecting (but this has not happened for a while).

-♦ Travel along the Radstock to Frome road.
-Take the road ‘Manor Road’, and follow it through.
-It will change into ‘Church Road’.
-Continue to follow around the bends and down into the valley.
-It will merge into another road from the right, take this.
+♦ Travel along the Radstock to Frome road and then take Manor Road.
+It will eventually change into Church Road.
+Continue to follow this road down into the valley.
+It will merge into another road from the right.
+Take this road.

 ♦ Ref: 51.29599°N, 2.42530°W

-The Upper Carboniferous beds at Writhlington are the Upper Coal Measures.
-Within the Radstock formation, coal seams frequently occur at the lower end of this formation, for this reason Radstock became a very popular location for coal mines in the Avon area.
-However due to the inconsistency’s of these seams and the fact that they were usually quite thin, the quarries shut down and coal extraction moved to other areas.
+The Upper Carboniferous beds at Writhlington are from the Upper Coal Measures.
+Within the Radstock formation, coal seams frequently occur at the lower end.
+For this reason, Radstock became a very popular location for coal mines in the Avon area.
+However, due to the inconsistencies of these seams and the fact that they were usually quite thin, the mines eventually shut down and coal extraction moved to other areas.